azaho/btbench/README.md

 ++data.eval_name="frame_brightness" ++data.subject=1 ++data.brain_run=1 ++data.split_type="SS_DM"
 ```
 Important arguments:
-m.upstream_path` --- the path to the pretrained PopulationTransformer.
+- `model.upstream_path` --- the path to the pretrained PopulationTransformer.
 Make sure to change the path to somewhere in your directory, i.e., not in `czw`
 - `data.btbench_cache_path` --- the path to the cached BrainBERT embeddings for the BTBench tasks.
 This should match the output path from the first command.
 - `data_prep.electrodes` --- this should be included in the repo.
 Just change the `czw` to your `<username>`
 - `data_prep.brain_data_dir` --- this is the path to the `braintreebank_data`.
 Just change the `czw` to your `<username>`